Master of Science in Psychology

 |PSYC 591||Research and Thesis M.S.||6|

-This sequence constitutes the comprehensive requirement for the degree.
+The core four course sequence of PSYC 501- PSYC 504 constitutes the comprehensive requirement for the degree.
 Students must complete it with a minimum of a “B” average and no more than one “C” in these four core courses.
 Core courses must be completed within two years after the sequence is started.

 Upon completion of the thesis, the student must satisfactorily complete an oral examination, which is limited to a defense of the thesis.